MegTully/pands-problem-sheet/bmi.md

-# Task 02: Write a program
+# Task 02: Write a program that calculates somebody's Body Mass Index (BMI)
 ## Author: Megan Tully

 To calculate a person's BMI you need their weight in kg and height in metres.